The famed patriot Patrick Henry proclaimed “Give me liberty … or give me death!” at America’s founding.

 The vast majority live on fixed incomes, though a 2017 Bureau of Labor Statistics report found that workforce participation has increased from 6.4% in 2006 to 8.4% in 2016 and is expected to hit 10.8% by 2026.

 Some of that rise is attributed to better overall health and longevity, but the rising medical costs and lack of savings force some people to continue working.

 The more educated you are, the more debt you have.
 That’s because higher education leads to higher income, and higher income leads to higher spending.

 A Federal Reserve report showed that that people with college degrees carry an average of $8,200 in credit card debt.
 Those who attended college but did not graduate carry $4,700.

 High school graduates only carry an average of $4,600, while those with no high school diploma carry $3,800.

 But the percentage of debt vs. income decreases the higher you go.
 For those in the lowest 20% of the income scale, their debt is 15% of their annual income.
 For the highest 20% of wage earners, it’s only 2.4%.

 A person’s education level directly affects their earning potential.
-Here are 2017 Bureau of Labor Statistics on average annual income:
+Here are 2018 Bureau of Labor Statistics on mean income after taxes:

 Though it’s not always the case, if you’re smart enough to get a college education you’re probably smart enough to stay out of unmanageable debt.